Mark Zuckerberg Picked the Wrong Watch to Announce Meta’s New Oakley Sunglasses

 A portrait of Mark Zuckerberg wearing Meta x Oakley sunglasses, and Oakley T-shirt and a De Bethune DB28XS Purple Rain watch

-Zuck’s post on the thread was meant to draw attention to the newly revealed Meta smart glasses made in collaboration with Oakley, but his bright purple of his De Bethune DB28xs Purple Rain is what caught our attention the most.
+Zuck’s post on the thread was meant to draw attention to the newly revealed Meta smart glasses made in collaboration with Oakley, but the bright purple of his De Bethune DB28xs Purple Rain is what caught my attention the most.

 Threads @Zuck